 Check Things Out Across Reliable News Outlets

 Media Bias Fact Check assigns bias scores and identifies fake news sites.
-This example shows the biases they suggest American People Network has.

 Fact-Check Before You Share